A place for transitions

 There was also a silver lining: spring offered a break from classes.
 I had opted for the school’s cooperative education program, providing two semesters of paid, full-time work experience in engineering offices.
 The late ‘90s tech bubble hadn’t burst yet and the economy was booming.
 I was getting three or four interviews a week and struggling to find time for them between classes, homework, and rehab sessions.
 Nevermind sleep.
 I barely managed four hours a night that fall.

 Walking out of my last exam in December was like seeing the sky for the first time after spending months underground.
 I escaped that semester with a 3.3 GPA, the lowest of my college career.
-Disappointed at the time, with twenty years’ hindsight it seems nothing short of heroic.
-Six weeks earlier, I had even managed to build up all the courage I could muster and confess my feelings to that girl.
+Disappointed then, with twenty years’ hindsight it seems nothing short of heroic.
+A few weeks earlier, I had even managed to build up all the courage I could muster and confess my feelings to my crush.
 Hers were not mutual.

 The interviews paid off with some half-dozen job offers, all in Cleveland save one.
 Cleveland had nearly broken me that fall.
 After spending Christmas with my family and ringing in Y2K with high school friends, I packed my ‘91 Ford Probe and pointed it southwest, for Arizona.